AyanNayyer/ai-migrator/README.md

   your project.
 Steps like installing the libraries, creating Tolgee or wrapping your app code with the Tolgee provider are not subject to this tool.
 - You need to have an OpenAI API key.
 You can get it [here](https://platform.openai.com/api-keys).
-Alternatively, you can use the Azure OpenAI.
+Alternatively, you can use the Azure OpenAI or Anthropic Claude.
 - You need to have a project in the Tolgee platform where you want to upload the keys.
 You can create a new project in Tolgee platform [here](https://app.tolgee.io).
 - You need to create an API key for the project in the Tolgee platform.
 To create one, follow